semih-webrazzi/laravel-swoole/README.md

 >
 > This package is no longer maintained, we strongly recommend using Laravel's official [laravel/octane](https://github.com/laravel/octane) as an alternative.
 >
-> If you need coroutine support, consider trying [laravel-hyperf](https://github.com/swooletw/laravel-hyperf) for higher performance (This is a Laravel style Hyperf framework.)
+> If you need coroutine support, consider trying [Hypervel](https://github.com/hypervel/hypervel) for higher performance (This is a Laravel-style coroutine framework.)

 # Laravel-Swoole